Legal Webcast: Blockchain for the Legal Industry – Q&A

 Question 6: There are points where technology is valid within the law to implement such advances.
 However, the majority of possibilities will need to be validated by law before the lawyers are able to perform work with blockchain and smart contracts.
 Do you think the legislation will effectively change to accept these new formats of interaction between peers?

 Answer – Q6: In short YES!
 But it will take time in order to be able to effectively change legislation to accept these new formats of interaction between peers.
-These are due to a few factors, from the knowledge required by legislators about the technology itself and how to convert the learnings into applications of the law and to the speed in which new applications are created from day to day.
+These are due to a few factors, from the knowledge required by legislators about the technology itself and how to convert the learnings into applications of the law and to the speed at which new applications are created from day-to-day.
 The industry is nascent and it is growing with geometric progress.
-It will be a real challenge for regulators to make these changes all together so it is very important that the new generation of a legal professional to be aware of this new technology and the vast impact it will have in our lives and the laws we abide by in the near future.
+It will be a real challenge for regulators to make these changes all together so it is very important that the new generation of legal professionals be aware of this new technology and the vast impact it will have in our lives and the laws we abide by in the near future.

 Question 7: I actually did a module with UNIC where it was raised that agreements that had gone digital had almost fallen out of legal frameworks and they need to be added in.
 The technology is implementing agreements and contract law should apply?

 Answer – Q7: That is exactly right, at this point we have essentially two frameworks that are concurrent.
 The one is the technological framework under development co-existing with the traditional framework and this implies a few challenges.
 The main challenge is how to transform existing regulation that was drafted decades ago with terminology and concepts that did not exist at that time.

 Question 8: The same example Mr. Georgiades made about a landlord limiting access to a property to a tenant would be illegal in most of the regulations.
 Do you think there is space for these kinds of contracts in the near future? (min.
 1:20)